Certora/badger-onchain-rewards/certora/properties.md

 The states of the system are defined by:

 1. `epoch` - 7 days.
 This measure is used to divide the rewards in discrete equal periods.
-2. `vault` - a vault is defined by an asset which can be any ERC20 token.
+2. `vault` - a vault external contract that handles vault accounting.
 3. `user` - address of the user.
 4. `token` - address of some reward token.
 4. `shares` - the user balance in the vault.
-5. `points` - a score system measuring user's loyalty to a specific vault.
+5. `points` - points to track user rewards share.
 6. `pointsWithdrawn` - measure the amount of points withdrawn by the user so far for epoch, vault, user, token.
 7. `totalPoints` - sum of all points over users.
 8. `rewards` - total rewards for the vault.